apatheticdamn/apathetic-rose-radiance/README.md

-# Apathetic Palette VS Code Theme
+# Apathetic Rose Radiance VS Code Theme

 ![Theme Preview](previews/theme-color.png)

 ## Description

-The Apathetic Palette VS Code theme is a visually stunning combination of rose, purple, blue, and green, with a predominant focus on the subtle and sophisticated rose accent.
+The Apathetic Rose Radiance VS Code theme is a visually stunning combination of rose, purple, blue, and green, with a predominant focus on the subtle and sophisticated rose accent.
 Enjoy a coding experience with awesome syntax highlighting that enhances readability.

 ## Installation